-Ohio Medical Device Lawyer Investigating Stryker Recall Claims
+Ohio Medical Device Lawyer and Hip Defect Attorney Investigating Stryker Recall Claims for plaintiffs

 In July, 2012, Stryker Corporation voluntarily recalled its Rejuvenate and ABG II modular-neck stems.
 The initial press release from Stryker states the decision was based on “potential risks associated with fretting and corrosion at the modular neck junction.”
 Stryker’s decision to recall their implants not only halted global distribution and future operations, but recommended that surgeons consider the removal of Rejuvenate and ABG II modular-neck stems.